Shardenov99/Sales_Analysis/README.md

 ## 🧭 Takeaway

 Between 2003 and 2004, the company proved it could scale without losing balance.
 Offline sales continued to generate most of the revenue, while the rapid online growth brought in new customers and diversified sales.
-While also seeing much success with newly introduced products.
+While also finding success with newly introduced products.

 ---